-For fiscal 2015, 2014, and 2013, approximately 98%, 98%, and 99%, respectively, of the Company's revenue was generated from contracts where the end client was an agency or department of the U.S. government, including contracts where Booz Allen performed in either a prime or subcontract position, and regardless of the geographic location in which the work was performed.
-Contracts with the U.S. government are subject to extensive legal and regulatory requirements and, from time to time and in the ordinary course of business, agencies of the U.S. government investigate whether the Company's operations are conducted in accordance with these requirements and the terms of the relevant contracts by using investigative techniques such as subpoenas or civil investigative demands.
-U.S. government investigations of the Company, whether related to the Company's U.S. government contracts or conducted for other reasons, could result in administrative, civil, or criminal liabilities, including repayments, fines, or penalties being imposed upon the Company, or could lead to suspension or debarment from future U.S. government contracting.
-Management believes it has adequately reserved for any losses that may be experienced from any investigation of which it is aware.
-The Defense Contract Management Agency Administrative Contracting Officer has negotiated annual final indirect cost rates through fiscal year 2007.
-Audits of subsequent years may result in cost reductions and/or penalties.
-Management believes it has adequately reserved for any losses that may be experienced from any such reductions and/or penalties.
-As of March 31, 2015 and 2014, the Company has recorded a liability of approximately \$205.3 million and \$189.8 million, respectively, for its current best estimate, amounts to be refunded to customers for potential adjustments from audits or reviews of contract costs incurred subsequent to fiscal year 2007.
+For fiscal 2016, 2015, and 2014, approximately 97%, 98%, and 98%, respectively, of the Company's revenue was generated from contracts where the end client was an agency or department of the U.S. government, including contracts where Booz Allen performed in either a prime or subcontract position, and regardless of the geographic location in which the work was performed.
+Contracts with the U.S. government are subject to extensive legal and regulatory requirements.
+From time to time and in the ordinary course of business, agencies of the U.S. government audit our contract costs and conduct inquiries and investigations of our business practices with respect to government contracts to determine whether the Company's operations are conducted in accordance with these requirements and the terms of the relevant contracts.
+U.S. government agencies, including the Defense Contract Audit Agency, routinely audit our contract costs, including allocated indirect costs for compliance with the Cost Accounting Standards and the Federal Acquisition Regulation.
+These agencies also conduct reviews and investigations and make inquiries regarding our accounting and other systems in connection with our performance and business practices with respect to our government contracts.
+U.S. government audits, inquiries, or investigations of the Company, whether related to the Company's U.S. government contracts or conducted for other reasons, could result in administrative, civil, or criminal liabilities, including withholding of payments, suspension of payments, repayments, fines, or penalties being imposed upon the Company, or could lead to suspension or debarment from future U.S. government contracting.
+Management believes it has recorded the appropriate provision for any audit, inquiry, or investigation of which it is aware.
+During fiscal 2016, the Defense Contract Management Agency Administrative Contracting Officer negotiated annual final indirect cost rates for fiscal year 2008 and fiscal year 2009.
+As a result, the Company reduced a portion of its provision for the recovery of allowable expenses based on the outcome of these negotiations.
+The Company also revised its provision for emerging exposures that may result in future cost disallowances including cost reductions and/or penalties.
+Management believes it has recorded the appropriate provision for the estimated losses that may be experienced from any such reductions and/or penalties.
+As of March 31, 2016 and 2015, the Company has recorded a liability of approximately \$189.9 million and \$205.3 million, respectively, for its current best estimate, amounts to be refunded to customers for potential adjustments from audits or reviews of contract costs incurred subsequent to fiscal year 2009.